 There’s a host of impressive paintings and tapestries, but the highlight for me was the ornate carved choir stalls.

-Taking a canal boat tour in Bruges is one of the most popular things to do.
-You’ll float past the distinctive architecture with guides providing insights into the city.
+Taking a canal boat tour is one of the most popular things to do in Bruges, where you’ll float past the distinctive architecture of the city.

-I’ve ranked this fairly low on the list because I believe there are better things to do in Bruges, and many cruises are not well-run, largely due to the large number of people they try to accommodate.
+We’ve ranked this fairly low on the list because there are better things to do, and many cruises are not well run, largely because of the large number of people they try to accommodate.

-The boats are small and often fairly packed, so you can’t get up and move around at all.
+The boats are small and often fairly packed, so you can’t get up and move around.
 There’s also no shelter from the sun or rain.

-BOAT + WALKING TOUR // This tour on Get Your Guide is very well rated and includes a walking tour of some of the main sights in Bruges as well as food and beer tasting.
+This Get Your Guide tour is highly rated and includes a walking tour of some of the main sights in Bruges, as well as food and beer tastings.

-The wealthy Adornes family built the Jerusalem Church to look similar to the Church of the Holy Sepulchre in Jerusalem.
+The wealthy Adornes family built the Jerusalem Church to resemble the Church of the Holy Sepulchre in Jerusalem.

-If you have some time in the late afternoon, I would recommend taking a walk out to the Windmills.
+If you have some time in the late afternoon, a good option is taking a walk out to the Windmills.

 There are 4 windmills in Bruges, which are located on the Kruisvest ramparts, part of the old city defences.